 The Snark was made for comfort, and no expense was spared in this regard.
-There is the bathroom, for instance, small and compact, it is true, but containing all the conveniences of any bathroom upon land.
-The bath-room is a beautiful dream of schemes and devices, pumps, and levers, and sea-valves.
-Why, in the course of its building, I used to lie awake nights thinking about that bathroom.
-And next to the bath-room come the life-boat and the launch.
+There is the bath-room, for instance, small and about that bath-room.
+And next to the bath-room come the lifeboat and the launch.
 They are carried on deck, and they take up what little space might have been left us for exercise.
 But then, they beat life insurance; and the prudent man, even if he has built as staunch and strong a craft as the Snark, will see to it that he has a good life-boat as well.
 And ours is a good one.
 It is a dandy.
 It was stipulated to cost one hundred and fifty dollars, and when I came to pay the bill, it turned out to be three hundred and ninety-five dollars.
 That shows how good a life-boat it is.

 I could go on at great length relating the various virtues and excellences of the Snark, but I refrain.
-I have bragged enough as it is, and I have bragged to a purpose, as will be seen before my tale is ended.
+I have bragged enough as it is, and I have bragged to a purpose, as will be seen before my compact, it is true, but containing all the conveniences of any bath-room upon land.
+The bath-room is a beautiful dream of schemes and devices, pumps, and levers, and sea-valves.
+Why, in the course of its building, I used to lie awake nights thinking tale is ended.
 And please remember its title, "The Inconceivable and Monstrous."
 It was planned that the Snark should sail on October 1, 1906.
 That she did not so sail was inconceivable and monstrous.
 There was no valid reason for not sailing except that she was not ready to sail, and there was no conceivable reason why she was not ready.
 She was promised on November first, on November fifteenth, on December first; and yet she was never ready.
-On December first Charmian and I left the sweet, clean Sonoma country and came down to live in the stifling city - but not for long, oh, no, only for two weeks, for we would sail on December fifteenth.
-And I guess we ought to know, for Roscoe said so, and it was on his advice that we came to the city to stay two weeks.
+On December first Charmian and I left the sweet, clean Sonoma country and came down to live in the stifling city - but not for long, oh, no, only for two weeks, for we would sail on two weeks.
 Alas, the two weeks went by, four weeks went by, six weeks went by, eight weeks went by, and we were farther away from sailing than ever.
 Explain it?
 Who? - me?
 I can't.
 It is the one thing in all my life that I have backed down on.
 There is no explaining it; if there were, I'd do it.
 I, who am an artisan of speech, confess my inability to explain why the Snark was not ready.
 As I have said, and as I must repeat, it was inconceivable and monstrous.